alphanodes/additionals/README.md

 - Redmine 3.0.x and 3.1.x supported
 - "New issue" link with list_projects macro
-- Parameter syntax changed for list_users and list_projects marcos (sorry for that)
+- Parameter syntax changed for list_users and list_projects macros (sorry for that)

 ### 0.5.2